 Kakadu

 Many who visit Darwin make a road trip to the Kakadu National Park.
 Kakadu National Park is 250 kilometres (155 miles) south east of Darwin and is the perfect place to get up close and personal with the Australian crocodile.
-Other native wildlife here include snakes, wallabies, wallaroos, flying foxes, turtles, bandicoots, river sharks and more.
+Other Australian native wildlife can be found here including snakes, wallabies, wallaroos, flying foxes, turtles, bandicoots, river sharks and more.

 How to get there:

 You can get to Darwin from many Australian capital cities.
-Sydney, Melbourne, Adelaide, Brisbane and Alice Springs are the main ports.
+Sydney, Melbourne, Adelaide, Brisbane and Alice Springs being the main ports.

 Kalgoorlie

 Since the 1800s, The Golden Mile has produced over 58 million ounces of gold making it the world’s fifth largest gold producing region.
-The possibility of striking gold brings many to this exciting West Australian town.
+The possibility of striking gold brings many fortune hunters to this exciting Western Australian town.

 How to get there: